Sydney’s Top 20 Proposal Locations

 $10,501 |

 As you can see, oval diamond solitaires cost less than their round counterparts, even for the same weight and precious metal.
 Why?
-Let’s explore.
+Let’s explore below.

 The diamond’s shape is a critical consideration because it directly influences price.
 For example, the most popular diamond shape, round brilliants, tends to cost more than other shapes (fancy shapes) due to market demand, increased manufacturing costs, and their unmatched brilliance.